 (d) in the case of residential premises construction of which is completed on or after the date of commencement of the Health (Rottnest Island) Amendment By-laws 1993, a ventilation canopy or mechanical exhaust fan which complies with Australian Standard AS 1668.2-1991 entitled “The use of mechanical ventilation and air-ventilation for acceptable indoor-air quality” and effectively arrests all steam, effluvia, fumes, odours and moke from cooking and discharges it directly to the atmosphere at a point not more than 300 mm from the ceiling.

-(2) A sink without a drainer may be fixed adjacent to a sink with a drainer, provided the distance between the 2 sinks is not more than 50 mm, and both sinks are inserted in a bench top, in accordance with by-law 18.17.3.2 of the Metropolitan Water Supply, Sewerage and Drainage By-laws 1981.
+(2) A sink without a drainer may be fixed adjacent to a sink with a drainer, provided the distance between the 2 sinks is not more than 50 mm, and both sinks are inserted in a bench top and securely fixed in position.

 (3) The Executive Director, Public Health may in writing exempt the Authority from all or any of the requirements of sub-bylaw (1) either absolutely or subject to compliance with any condition in respect of any residential premises existing at the commencement of these by-laws.